-Have you ever made faux stained glass / suncatcher window displays with your children?
+Have you ever made faux stained glass window displays with your children?
 This is a nice easy craft activity that toddlers can help with.

-Here are six types of Stained Glass Easter Eggs we’ve made this week:
+Here are six types of Stained Glass Easter Eggs we’ve tried this week:

 1. Scatters or Confetti

 Scatters are shaped confetti – the sort that you scatter on top of the tablecloth at a party.
 The ones shown above are star shaped, but they come in all sorts of shapes and sizes, and can usually be found at your local bargain shop.
 The great thing about these is that they are so small and fiddly that picking them up is excellent for developing fine motor skills.
-Unless, *ahem*, your toddler up-ends the entire container at once.
-If you don’t have any confetti on hand, have a look in the back of your hole-punch for some home-made ones. 🙂
+Unless,ย *ahem*, your toddler up-ends the entire container at once.

 2. Tissue Paper

 Did you diligently save the lovely tissue paper from past presents?
-Oh good!
-(Great to know I’m not the only hoarder…) Here’s a chance to use some of it up.
+Oh good – so I’m not the only hoarder.
+Here’s a chance to use some of it up.
 It looks really good on the windows as some of the light still penetrates.

 4. Ribbons